hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/core-concepts.md

 A GraphQL document can contain one or more of these operations (i.e multiple queries/mutations/subscriptions).

-Let's look at a simple example of a GraphQL document with an operation:
+Let's look at an example of a GraphQL document with an operation:

 ```graphql
 query {